 If you have any questions, please email firstname.lastname@example.org or call 253.879.3927.

-Students study material centered on a theme that changes from year to year.
-Themes from past years have included flight, salmon survival, sustainability, and communication.
+Students with an interest in developing their skills in science and technology study material centered on a theme that changes from year to year.
+Themes from past years have included robotics, salmon survival, flight, and sustainability.
 Students study specific mathematical and scientific topics that support the theme and relate those topics to larger questions.
-They attend classes, build models, execute computer programs, conduct laboratory experiments, and participate in field trips.
+Over a four week period, they attend classes, build models, execute computer programs, conduct laboratory experiments, and participate in field trips.

 Teachers are drawn from both the community and the university.
 Current university students serve as mentors and teaching assistants to the middle and high school students participating in the program.

-Puget Sound will provide a package that meets the full financial need of Summer Academic Challenge students who wish to attend the college, if they meet the following criteria: 1) Successfully complete Summer Academic Challenge or participated in 100 hours of access programming; 2) Graduate from high school; 3) Apply to, are admitted, and enroll at Puget Sound.
+Puget Sound will provide a package that meets the full financial need of Summer Academic Challenge students who wish to attend the University of Puget Sound if they meet the following criteria: 1) Successfully complete Summer Academic Challenge or participate in 100 hours of access programming like Tuesday Night Tutoring; 2) Graduate from high school; 3) Apply to, are admitted, and enroll at the University of Puget Sound.